Vyral/brendon-payne-recruiting/_posts/2019-12-03-why-agents-cant-just-dabble-in-real-estate-anymore.md

 tags:
   - Transaction Management
 excerpt: >-
-  It’s no longer viable to be a Jack-of-all-trades in real estate.
+  It’s no longer viable to be a jack-of-all-trades in real estate.
 Here’s why you need to focus on your strengths instead.
 enclosure:
 pullquote: >-